thomasdelmoro21/dS-Ease/README.md

 By organizing class representations geometrically, d-Simplex ensures that the overall model maintains coherence as it learns incrementally, preventing the overlap of new and old classes and supporting long-term retention of knowledge.

+## Report
+- Ease
+- Ease without semantic mapping and without subspace reweight
+- Ease without semantic mapping but with subspace reweight
+- Ease with forward transfer (TODO)
+- dS-Ease with multiple junction layers, one per adapter
+- dS-Ease with a single junction layer, train new adapters with hoc loss (does not work well)
+- dS-Ease with a single junction layer trained separately from adapters with hoc loss.
+Adapters trained with proxy junction.
+(TODO: Find optimal learning hyperparameters)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.